kodi-community-addons/script.skin.helper.backgrounds/README.md

 ### Backgrounds provided by the script
 The script has a background scanner to provide some rotating fanart backgrounds which can be used in your skin as backgrounds.
 The backgrounds are available in window properties.

-Note: In the addon settings users can configure the rotation speed/interval or even disable the entire service.
+IMPORTANT NOTE:

+To enable the rotating images, you must set a skin string in your skin/addon:
+Skin.SetString(SkinHelper.RandomFanartDelay, 30)

+The value defines the interval for the image rotation.
+Setting the value to 0 clearing it disables the background service.
-Default is 30 seconds.
+Recommended value is 30 seconds.

 | property 			| description |